eotw95/want-list-app/README.md

-# WantNoteApp
+# WantListApp

-WantNoteApp is an application to record what you want.
+WantListApp is an application to record what you want.

 ## ScreenShots
 ### Items screen